tenali1994/tenali1994/README.md

 - 👋 Hi, I’m @tenali1994
-- 👀 I’m interested in Robotics & Autonomous Systems
-- 🌱 I’m currently learning Motion Planing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 tenali1994/tenali1994 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.